 Take note of some nicely mixed audio where Dutton’s employees break horses in.
 As the horses round the ring the sound effects of gallops fade in and out as if you were standing there.
 It’s a simple effect, but if not done correctly can affect the quality of the scene.

-There are seven pieces of extra content including character spots, production design, special effects and a look at the composition for the theme music from Brian Tyler.
+There are seven pieces of extra content including character spots, production design, special effects, and a look at the composition for the theme music from Brian Tyler.
 All the content, provided in HD, gives you some insight into the making of the series and is well worth watching.

 There’s plenty to digest in this series, from human branding to troubled relationships between family members, the plot thickens with each episode.
-And, the way show creators John Linson and Taylor Sheridan have presented these cowboy’s lifestyle there never seems to be a dull moment.
+And, the way show creators John Linson and Taylor Sheridan have presented these cowboy’s lifestyles there never seems to be a dull moment.

 Yellowstone is surprisingly gory in parts, and contains some sexually risqué content that’s uncommon for a traditional TV show but not so much for an HBO or Netflix original series.